Crowd-Mechanics/LEMONS/CONTRIBUTING.md

 ## Working on the C++ mechanical layer

 To work on the C++ part, you need a working C++ toolchain.
 On macOS this includes LLVM/Clang and CMake.
-The C++ “mechanical layer” has its own build and test workflow:
+The C++ mechanical layer has its own build and test workflow:

 1. You first need to build the C++ project.
 From the repository root, run:
    ```bash